Source: Shurmur to become Giants coach Tuesday

 Shurmur also will have to weigh in on the future of Eli Manning, although he is expected to support the quarterback’s return to the team for the 2018 season.
 Manning met with Gettleman on Jan.
 12 to discuss his future with the team and ESPN reported on Sunday that Gettleman’s preference is to keep Manning on the team with two years remaining on his contract.
 That does not, of course, guarantee Manning the starting job, only a chance to compete for it.
 With the second overall pick in the upcoming draft and Shurmur’s reputation for guiding young quarterbacks, the Giants may decide to invest in their quarterback of the future in April.
 When that future begins could be September 2018 or anytime after.

 Shurmur was one of six candidates to interview for the job with the Giants, which became open when they fired Ben McAdoo on Dec.
 4. Steve Spagnuolo, the Giants’ defensive coordinator last season, served the final four games as interim head coach and was one of the candidates who interviewed for the full-time position.
 Other candidates to interview with the Giants were Patriots offensive coordinator Josh McDaniels, Patriots defensive coordinator Matt Patricia, Panthers defensive coordinator Steve Wilks and former Broncos associate head coach Eric Studesville (who has since been hired by the Dolphins as their running backs coach).
-McDaniels and Patricia are expected to be named head coaches of the Colts and Lions, respectively, and Wilks is a candidate for the Cardinals’ opening.
+McDaniels and Patricia are expected to be named head coaches of the Colts and Lions, respectively, and Wilks reportedly will be named head coach of the Cardinals.

 Shurmur, 52, has 19 years of NFL coaching experience and served two years as head coach of the Browns in 2011 and 2012 with a 9-23 record.